Oberhausen–Arnhem railway: Services

 In Wesel services on the Oberhausen-Arnhem line connect with RB 32 (Der Bocholter) services on the Bocholt Railway.

 Regional passenger services on the German section are operated by DB Regio NRW and Abellio Rail NRW.
 DB Regio NRW operated the whole passenger services on the German side of the railway line until December 2016 and currently is operating the RE 5 line.
 The following train compositions are used by DB Regio NRW: push-pull trains composed of five double-deck carriages hauled by a DB class 146 electric locomotives at speeds of up to 160 km/h.

 Abellio Rail NRW started its operation in December 2016 and now is operating the services on the RE 19, RB 32 and RB 35 lines.
 There are 21 trainsets type Stadler FLIRT in the grey Abellio livery which are being used on these lines.

 Passenger services on the Dutch section were operated by Syntus until the end of 2012, after that by Arriva and Breng.

 Cross-border regional passenger services didn't operate between 2006 and 2017.
 Previously regional services operated between Emmerich and Arnhem (RB 34, Der Arnheimer).
 From 6 April 2017, Abellio service RE 19 was extended from Emmerich to Arnhem.

 In addition to passenger traffic, the line has a very high volume of freight traffic.

 Usage (2005)

 The utilisation of the line in 2005—following the introduction of a regular interval timetable in 1998, the increase of long-distance and regional passenger services at the end of 2002 and the increase of freight transport—amounted to six to eight trains per hour in each direction.
-In each working day there 104 units of regional passenger trains, 16 long-distance trains and 60 freight trains, each way.
+In each working day there were 104 units of regional passenger trains, 16 long-distance trains and 60 freight trains, each way.